Whitchurch United Charities

 Since 1st June 2003, the Trustees of the Whitchurch United Charities have been managing the distribution of the income from the Charity in the form of grants.

 The purpose is to assist local students with the funding of essential equipment, such as musical instruments and books, or any other cost associated with an educational need.

-Eligible students are young people between the ages of 5 and 25 years and whose permanent residence is within the parish of Whitchurch.
+Eligible students are young people from primary school age up to 25 years old and whose permanent residence is within the ecclesiastical parish of Whitchurch.

 In the past few years, the Charity is fortunate to have received two additional bequests, namely the Lady Phoebe Rose Educational Charity and the Peter Minton Educational Bequest.

 It is hoped that in future years, as the scheme becomes known, today’s parishioners will leave legacies or gifts to increase our capital and consequently to make more income available for distribution.

 There is a Grant Application Form with accompanying Notes for Guidance.
 The Notes set out the full rules of eligibility including residential requirements and they explain how applications are handled.

 They are processed twice a year, with the closing dates being 31st March and 30th September.
 However, late applications are considered if the available funds for the previous 6 month period have not been fully allocated.